Azure-Samples/azuresandbox/extras/terraform-azurerm-vm-devops/README.md

 ## Smoke testing

 Check State Configuration (DSC) dashboard in Azure Automation periodically for configuration status.
-It may be necessary to reboot VMs that are stuck in `Failed` due to a .NET framework installation issues.
+It may be necessary to reboot VMs that are stuck in `Failed` state or are slow logging in.
 Wait for a while after reboot and nodes should report as `Compliant`.
 Wait 30 minutes after the Terraform configuration is applied before attempting reboots.
+[Step-by-step video](https://youtu.be/GcdNhvzRSm8).

 ## Documentation

 This section provides additional information on various aspects of this configuration.
+[Step-by-step video](https://youtu.be/S1Rp5rVBzR4).

 ### Bootstrap script